corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

-Requires Stellaris version 3.0.3.
+Requires Stellaris version 3.1.1 "Lem."
 This mod alters the following core Stellaris files:

 * `governments/civics/00_civics.txt` - replaces one civic `civic_agrarian_idyll` (new file `government/civics/01_agrarian_idyll_override.txt`)
 * `districts/02_rural_districts.txt` - entire file, excludes farming districts for agrarian idyll lithoids and includes mining districts for them instead
-* `districts/04_ringworld_districts.txt` entire file, excludes agrarian idyll lithoids from the farming district benefits (**NOT** compatible with my mod [Prosperity Tradition Rebalance](https://steamcommunity.com/sharedfiles/filedetails/?id=2497266630) because they both affect ringworld districts)
+* `districts/04_ringworld_districts.txt` entire file, excludes agrarian idyll lithoids from the farming district benefits
-* `pop_jobs/03_worker_jobs.txt` - entire file, adds amenities production to miners, mote miners, gas miners, and crystal miners (but not the specialist refiners) (**NOT** compatible with my mod [Technician Job Priority](https://steamcommunity.com/sharedfiles/filedetails/?id=2484702578) but includes the same fix)
+* `pop_jobs/03_worker_jobs.txt` - entire file, adds amenities production to miners, mote miners, gas miners, crystal miners, and scrap miners (but not the specialist refiners) (**NOT** compatible with my mod [Technician Job Priority](https://steamcommunity.com/sharedfiles/filedetails/?id=2484702578) but includes the same fix)
-* `pop_jobs/06_event_jobs.txt` - entire file, adds amenities production to cave miners for agrarian idyll lithoids, add amenities to titan hunters for agrarian idyll (non-lithoids); titan hunters were already weighted for this civic
+* `pop_jobs/06_event_jobs.txt` - entire file, adds amenities production to cave miners for agrarian idyll lithoids, add amenities to titan hunters for agrarian idyll (non-lithoids); titan hunters were already weighted for this civic, add amenities to turte miners for both Agrarian and Lithorian Idyll
 * `technology/00_soc_tech.txt` entire file, excludes lithoids from researching `tech_housing_agrarian_idyll`

 Stellaris requires overriding the entire containing file to make changes to a district, job, or technology (there are technical consequences if not).
 That means this mod is incompatible with other mods that make changes to rural and/or ringworld districts, mods that change worker-strata jobs or special event jobs, and mods that make changes to any Society technologies.

 This mod is not compatible with achievements because it overwrites core Stellaris files.

-### Post-Game Start
+### When to Install

 This mod can be safely added after the game has started, but should not be removed from a game in-progress.
 Losing access to the new technology "Lithorian Idyll" could cause problems for the game if any countries have researched it.